Myekman/tic_tac_toe/README.md

 ## Design

-* The design is simple and clean but with strong and happy colors since the game is made for kids in first place and i want them to be happy and inpired when playing.
+* The design is simple and clean but with strong and happy colors since the game is made for kids in first place and i want them to be happy and inspired when playing.

 ## Wireframes

 ## Typography

 * The typograpfy was imported from [Google fonts](https://fonts.google.com/) and pasted in style.css file.
-* The fonts i used: Righteous and IBM+Plex+Mono.
+* The fonts i used: Righteous and Architects Daughter.

-## Images

-*
-*

 ## Technologies used:
 * CSS